Edmonton Free Methodist Church

 110th Anniversary Celebrations 1905 - 2015

-Anniversary Committee on behalf Congregation and Church Board
+Anniversary Committee on behalf of Congregation and Church Board

 Introduction and Early Beginning